Behavioral health appointments

 School-based behavioral health care can help students who would not have access to behavioral health services otherwise.
 This can be due to:

-- Absence of behavioral health doctor in the area
+- Absence of a behavioral health provider in the area

 - Parents or guardians do not always recognize that their children are having trouble.